Simon-graiff/Mobile2/WhereUBackend/README.md

 }
 `````

-In case an error is thrown this error is passed to the client to be handled.
+In case an error is thrown it is passed to the client to be handled.

 **removeGeofence**